-Our principal administrative, sales, marketing and research development facilities are located in approximately 28,400 square feet of office space in Cupertino, California.
-Our lease expires in April 1999.
-We expect to be moving to a new 77,000 square feet facility located in Santa Clara, California in March 1999.
-Assuming we complete this move, we believe that our facilities will be adequate to meet our needs for the foreseeable future.
+Our principal administrative, sales, marketing and research development facilities are located in an approximately 77,000 square feet facility located in Santa Clara, California which we moved to in March 1999.
+We believe that our facilities will be adequate to meet our needs for the foreseeable future.
 We also lease office space in Connecticut, Georgia, Illinois, Texas, Maryland, Massachusetts, New Jersey, Washington and Wisconsin and in Hong Kong and the Netherlands.